simpx/simpy/docs/simpy_intro/process_interaction.rst

     ...     def charge(self, duration):
     ...         yield self.env.timeout(duration)

-Starting the simulation is straight forward again: We create an environment, one (or more) cars and finally call :meth:`~simpy.core.Environment.run()`.
+Starting the simulation is straightforward again: We create an environment, one (or more) cars and finally call :meth:`~simpy.core.Environment.run()`.

 ::